Antennas, Coverage, Roaming, Interference, and Site Surveys

 Key Takeaways

-- Omnidirectional antennas radiate broadly; directional antennas focus coverage in a specific direction.
+- Omnidirectional antennas cover broadly; directional types (patch, Yagi, parabolic) focus energy and gain in one direction.

 Antenna Types